IntelLabs/simics-plus-rtl/README.md

 ## Simics QSP enabling

 We will now enable the required Quick Start Platform (QSP) packages with this Simics project so we can have a full-fledged system.
+For the `addon-manager` commands, answer yes to all questions.

 1. `Apptainer> cd /mnt/simics_project`
 2. `Apptainer> ./bin/addon-manager -C`